Nirantar:n., adj: ceaseless or continuous.

-The meaning of 'Nirantar' is ceaseless or continuous.
-We are a non-profit, feminist organisation registered under the Trusts Act of India 2000.
-We are an integral part of autonomous women’s movement of India and draw our values from feminist principles.
-We are an organisation firmly rooted in the community-based work, and has presence at both national and international level in the areas of research and advocacy.
+We are a non-profit organisation working on gender and education over the last two decades.
+We are an active part of the women’s movement in India and draw our values from feminist principles.
+We are firmly rooted in community-based work, which informs our research and advocacy too.

 Nirantar started with a focus on adult women from rural marginalised communities; and slowly extended its work to include Dalit, Adivasi, and Muslim girls as well.
 Also, we have started looking at young people as a political constituency, expanding our work to urban poor communities, and enabling empowering education for young people.

 Our initiatives and mandate are driven by the need to ask 'why', to build a critical understanding of social structures to move towards greater equity and gender-just society.
 Through our work, we seek to push boundaries of the ongoing discourses and address inequalities and injustices.